droberson/ssh-honeypot/README.md

 ### OSX (experimental/unsupported)

-_NOTE: Haven't tested json logging on OSX.
-This is officially unsupported as I do not own any Macs to test or develop with._
+_WARNING: I haven't tested JSON logging, HASSH, or anything really on OSX.
+MacOS is officially unsupported as I do not own any Macs to test this software with._

 Make sure that xcode is up to date.